kaykay-dv/pocketsearch/docs/persistent_databases.md

 If an exception occurrs, any changes will be rolled backed.

 Be aware that PocketWriters acquire a mutual exclusive connection to the database, thus PocketWriters are considered thread-safe.
-Having said that, if a PocketWriter writes any other threads have to wait until the exclusion connection has been released.
-If a time out has been reached reached an exception is thrown.
+This means, if writes are in progress, other threads have to wait until the writes are finished.
+If a time out (the default is 5 seconds) is reached before an connection can be acquired, an exception is raised.

 ### Reading from an index